PCI-SIG

 PCI-SIG, or Peripheral Component Interconnect Special Interest Group, is an electronics industry consortium responsible for specifying the Peripheral Component Interconnect (PCI), PCI-X, and PCI Express (PCIe) computer buses.
 It is based in Beaverton, Oregon.
 The PCI-SIG is distinct from the similarly named and adjacently-focused PCI Industrial Computer Manufacturers Group.

 It has produced the PCI, PCI-X and PCI Express specifications.

-As of 2022, the board of directors of the PCI-SIG has representatives from: AMD, ARM, Dell EMC, IBM, Intel, Synopsys, Keysight, NVIDIA, and Qualcomm.
+As of 2024, the board of directors of the PCI-SIG has representatives from: AMD, ARM, Dell EMC, IBM, Intel, Synopsys, Keysight, NVIDIA, and Qualcomm.
 The chairman and president of the PCI-SIG is Al Yanes, a "Distinguished Engineer" from IBM.
-The executive director of the PCI-SIG is Reen Presnell, president of VTM Group.
+The executive director of the PCI-SIG is Reen Presnell, president of VTM Group (an association management company).

 Formation

 The PCI Special Interest Group was formed in 1992, initially as a "compliance program" to help computer manufacturers implement the Intel specification.
 The organization became a nonprofit corporation, officially named "PCI-SIG" in the year 2000.